 “The ideal outcome for the Trump administration is they’ve made this threat, a set of threats, but they don’t actually have to implement them, and they get these goodies,” he said.

-In the short term, Posen said, some nations may acquiesce.
-“They’ll say: ‘Okay, we don’t want to be on the bad side of the U.S. We don’t want a bad side of a President Trump.’
-But in [the] medium-term, two to four or five years out, I think the reverberations could be quite large.”
+“They’ll say: ‘OK, we don’t want to be on the bad side of the U.S. We don’t want a bad side of a President Trump,’“ he said. ”But in [the] medium-term, two to four or five years out, I think the reverberations could be quite large.”

 Responses from “like-minded U.S. allies” will differ from those from China, Mexico, and nonaligned nations, such as India and Indonesia, he said.

-Allies are “probably just going to try to make nice with Trump: ‘We’re going to be aligned with the U.S. on national security and, therefore, against China,’” Posen said.
+“[Allies are] probably just going to try to make nice with Trump: ‘We’re going to be aligned with the U.S. on national security and, therefore, against China,’” Posen said.
 “We should just … try to be on the inside of a ‘Fortress America economy’ and grow with them.”

-There are at least two problems with this scenario, he said.
-“Getting these goodies is really not necessarily going to solve a bunch of problems.
-A number of people close to the president-elect believe trade deficits are really a big deal.
+“Getting these goodies is really not necessarily going to solve a bunch of problems,“ he said. ”A number of people close to the president-elect believe trade deficits are really a big deal.

 “These measures are likely to actually increase U.S. trade deficits because they'll drive up the dollar, drive up inflation.”